How to Prepare a Portfolio for RCA Painting: 7 Tips from a Recent Graduate

 Introduction

 Applying to the Royal College of Art is exciting, but putting together the portfolio can feel overwhelming.
-Requirements change slightly each year, so
+Requirements change slightly each year, so again

 always check the official RCA MA Painting application page before you start.